Your Indispensable Guide to Featured Images In WordPress

 Featured Images Atop Excerpts

 Presenting the featured image atop the text is one of the most popular blog page layouts.
-Our very own Illdy theme displays featured images neatly on top of the post title and post excerpt on its blog homepage.
+Our Illdy theme displays featured images neatly on the post title and post excerpt on its blog homepage.
 This layout is suitable for all sorts of WordPress websites – corporate sites, general blogs, or service-based sites.